Manner of death: Legal implications

 A death ruled as homicide or unlawful killing is typically referred to police or prosecutor or equivalent official for investigation and criminal charges if warranted.
-Deaths caused by capital punishment, though homicides, are generally assumed to be lawful and are not prosecuted.
-Most deaths due to war are not prosecuted, unless there is evidence of a war crime, in which case troops on foreign territory might be prosecuted by the military justice system, domestic law enforcement, or the International Criminal Court.
+Deaths caused by capital punishment, though homicides, are themselves sanctioned by prosecution and therefore lawful and not prosecuted.
+Most deaths due to war are not prosecuted, unless there is evidence of a war crime, in which case troops on foreign territory might be prosecuted by the military justice system, domestic law enforcement, or the International Criminal Court if under its jurisdiction.

 Some insurance contracts, such as life insurance policies, have special rules for certain manners of death.
 Suicide, for example, may invalidate claims under terms of such a contract.